ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 Secondly,
 having a concrete point in time also makes it much easier to define when the money should be invested.
 Third,
-money is already changing hands during an investment, so having 1% that money to go open source is easy to communicate.
+a set amount of money is already changing hands during an investment, so having 1% that money to go open source is easy.

 I also think monetary investment is required to make a real dent in this problem.
 A lot of places have things like "Open Source Fridays" and "20% time",